#{ServerName}

 Best for: Couples and families with youngsters and the family pet to entertain.

-Why your dog will love this: There’s so much to do!
+Why your dog will love this: There’s so much to do when you visit Moors Valley Country Park and Forest.
 With cycle hire and trails, children’s play areas including Gruffalo sculptures, Go Ape and a railway you’ll be well entertained although, admittedly, most of this is for the humans rather than for the dog.
 How about this: there are dog paddling areas, water bowls and a couple of dog parks where the pup can run about off the lead – your canine companion will have a fantastic time!

 Best for: Adventure-seekers with four legs and two.